 Why play chess?

 It has been said that chess is an easy game to learn, but a hard game to master.
-Fortunately mastery is not required in order to benefit from chess.
-Just the process of regularly working to improve is enough to assist in other areas of school or life.
+Fortunately, mastery is not required in order to benefit from chess.
+All over the world, studies show that just the process of regularly working to improve is enough to make a difference in other areas of school and life.

-Besides, during the cold winter months when everyone is looking for something to do, what better way to pass time together as a family than by playing a game you can enjoy together!
+During the cold winter months (or the summer COVID months) when everyone is looking for something to do, what better way to pass time together as a family than by playing a game you can enjoy together?